proycon/homepage/content/work.md

 +++
 title = "Work"
-description = "Projects and talks related to my work as a Research Software Engineer in NLP" sort_by = "date" weight = 60
+description = "Projects and talks related to my work as a software developer in academia" sort_by = "date" weight = 60
 +++